-Based in Florida but serving clients nationally, First Home Bank is frequently rated as one of the country’s top 10 most active SBA lenders.
+Based in Florida but serving clients nationally, Bay First Financial is frequently rated as one of the country’s top 10 most active SBA lenders.
 It also offers a wide range of other banking services for small businesses—including checking and savings accounts, and non-SBA loans.

 - First Home offers three main types of SBA loan—7(a), 504, and International Trade Loans

 - Provides loans up to $5 million, but primarily works in the under-$350,000 range

 - Free checking accounts have no monthly fee or minimum balance

 - Full-featured online banking, plus a mobile app

 - First Home has loan officers across the USA

 - First Home’s small business checking accounts don’t bear interest

 Who it’s best for